jundalisay/superb/content/en/research/constitutions/br/title-03/chapter-05.md

 15. the compensation and the salaries of holders of public offices and positions may not be reduced, except for the provisions of items XI and XIV of this article and of articles 39, paragraph 4, 150, II, 153, III, and 153, paragraph 2, I;
-16.  remunerated accumulation of public offices is forbidden, except, when there is compatibility of working hours, and with due regard, in any instance, for the provision of item XI:
+16.  remunerated accumulation of public offices is forbidden, except, when there is compatibility of working hours, and with due regard, in any instance, for the provision of item 11:
-44
  a) of two teaching positions;
 b) of one teaching position with another technical or scientific position;
 c) of two positions or jobs which are exclusive for health professionals, with